 Now, I’ve had the first shot.
 I had to drive to North Georgia, which I was more than willing to do.
 It was not much further than I drive to ride my bike!
 I’m going to admit this right here.
 I cried.
 It’s not that it hurt.
 Vaccinations sticks don’t bother me.
 I don’t think, even when I was a child, that I had much, or any trepidation over little needles.
 Those honkin’ big blood donor needles making scar tissue in my veins bothers me, and I still suck it up do that anyway.

-The reason I was so verklempt as I sat in an overcrowded waiting area (with part of me itching to get out) is that I haven’t known for a year plus if I’d be among those who made it through.
-I was never presumptuous enough to assume I had whatever it is that defeats Covid-19 naturally without any assistance from medical science.
-And, facing that without healthcare coverage is scary.
-I scanned faces for signs of emotion.
+The reason I was so verklempt as I sat in an overcrowded waiting area (with part of me itching to get away from the crowd) is that I haven’t known for a year plus if I’d be among those who made it through.
+I was never presumptuous enough to assume I had whatever it is that defeats Covid-19 naturally without any assistance from medical science, especially since people who missed their childhood vaccines (like I did ) and got the measles, have some immune issues.
+Facing that and other risks that I have without healthcare coverage is scary.
+Sitting there, trying not to look as moved as I was, I scanned faces for signs of emotion.
 Most faces were pretty blank and hiding what was going on underneath.
 The woman sitting right beside me as we waited to go to our health care workers was the only emotion I could detect.
-She had been watching them, and hoped she would get the one she thought looked gentle.
+She had been watching them, and hoped she would get the one she thought seemed gentle.
 I forgot to check the time when I sat down.
 I don’t know how many extra minutes that cost me.

 The day after vaccination, I was really dragging.
 It was likely a reaction, but my body has had some significant stresses recently, and those were preceded by other significant stresses.
 In fact, I’m not sure when I remember things being what most people expect “normal” to look like.
 Who knows really.
 It could have been something else.